 Staff and approved service providers visiting campuses will limit their visits to those required for essential school operations.
-Essential operations include, but are not limited to, facilities support, District meal service, social emotional support, approved deliveries, and services from providers that
+Essential operations include, but are not limited to, facilities support, District meal service, social emotional support, approved deliveries, and services from providers that directly support the educational needs of students.
+Staff and service providers visiting campuses must follow all District health and safety protocols, including:

-- Making an appointment prior to arriving to any school or building, when possible - Wearing a mask or other face covering - Complying with any school or building COVID-19 screening requirements and any other health and safety procedures in place (e.g., staff/service provider sign-in process, physical distancing markers, standing behind the plexiglass shield when speaking to front office staff) - Any staff visiting a campus with COVID-19 symptoms should not enter any school or building
+- Making an appointment prior to arriving to any school or building, when possible - Wearing a mask or other face covering - Complying with any school or building COVID-19 screening requirements and any other health and safety procedures in place (e.g., staff/service provider sign-in process, physical distancing markers, standing behind the plexiglass shield when speaking to front office staff)